Driver's license: Switzerland

 Even though Switzerland is an EFTA member state, it is not a member of the European Economic Area.
 Switzerland is instead linked to the EU by a series of bilateral agreements and has generally adopted much of the harmonized EU legislation with regard to driving licenses.
 Swiss licences can be exchanged in most EEA countries.
 Switzerland has, since the 2000s, used a system similar to the EU system of vehicle categories and issued credit-card licences that resemble EEA-style.

 To apply for a car driving licence (category B), the applicant must be 17 years old.
-They must first attend first aid courses, and pass an eyesight test.
+They must first attend a first-aid course, and pass an eyesight test.
 Passing a theory exam is required to receive a learner's permit valid for two years.
-This allows holders to drive a car only if accompanied by a person aged 23 or more who has had a full driving licence for a minimum of three years.
+This allows the holder to drive a car only when accompanied by a person 23 years of age or older who has had a full driver's license for at least three years.
 Before passing the practical exam, the candidate must attend 10 hours of theory lessons on "familiarization with road traffic".
 Practical driving lessons are not legally required, but are considered a de facto prerequisite for passing the practical exam taken with a government official Driving Test Examiner.
 If the applicant is between 17 and 19 years old, a mandatory 12-month waiting period has to be passed before taking the practical exam.
 Upon passing the practical exam, a probationary driving permit is issued for three years.
 To obtain the full, unlimited driving licence after these three years, the candidate must attend one day of further driving training and must not commit any serious traffic violations.